 No report.

-Consent Agenda Items – Lisa Rezende, Chair
+Consent Agenda Items – Lisa Rezende, Academic Programs Subcommittee Chair

 New Certificate – Clinical Research Coordination (COM-T)

 The certificate program is designed for students new to clinical research or seeking to enter a related field.
 Students in the program will gain a foundational understanding of clinical research coordination, focusing on gaining the competencies and skills needed to begin a career as a Clinical Research Coordinator (CRC).
 Students will develop competencies in preparing and submitting required documentation, recruiting, screening, enrolling research human participants, and performing follow-up activities.
 Students will also gain hands-on experience by participating in ongoing research studies.